 Are There Different Types of Weighted Blankets for Restless Leg Syndrome?

-When searching for a top-notch weighted blanket for restless leg syndrome, shoppers can sometimes get lost among the various types, sizes, and weight options presented on the market.
+When searching for a top-notch weighted blanket for restless leg syndrome, shoppers can sometimes get lost among the various types, blanket sizes, and weight options presented on the market.

 To make the shopping process easier, it’s better to understand the main differences between weighted blanket types.